 Rhinos Reproduction Program

-As it turns out Safari is one of the only zoological centers in the world where rhinos reproduce.
+As it turns out, Safari is one of the only zoological centers in the world where rhinos reproduce.
 In September 2015, Safari’s 27 baby rhino was born.
 That increases the rhino population in zoos and zoological centers significantly.
 And who knows, one day they might release them into the wild.

-Regular Visit At Safari Ramat Gan
+Regular Visit At Ramat Gan Safari

-I have visited Ramat Gan’s Safari many times before, but when I saw a deal which offered a ticket per less than 30 NIS (while usual ticket price was 67 NIS), I could not resist.
+I have visited Ramat Gan’s Safari many times before, but when I saw a deal that offered a ticket per less than 30 NIS (while usual ticket price was 67 NIS), I could not resist.

 Here are several photos from the open area.